theopensystemslab/planx-maps/README.md

 `./src/convert`

 Now, either convert all of the `.geojson` files into individual `.mbtiles` files using `./src/tiles` OR combine them all into a single `.mbtiles` file (this will probably take forever and eventually crash out of the process) `cd geojsons && tippecanoe -zg -o inspire-polygons.mbtiles -l inspire-polygons --coalesce-densest-as-needed --extend-zooms-if-still-dropping *.geojson`

+---

+### Importing Data into PostGIS

+Ensure you have a `./gmls` directory, edit the db connection vars in the file and then run `./src/import`